Sher-Chowdhury/node_study_guide/npm/readme.md

-package (aka module): any folder that contains javascript code.
+package (aka module): any folder (or file) that contains javascript code.